 Sunday School at St John's Heidelberg

-During the school term Louisa and Catherine run the kids group for primary school age children and infants.
-This is run during the 10am Sunday service.
-The children start with their parents in the church building, and are taken to their program in the lower hall during the service.
+During the school term, we provide a kids group for primary school age children.
+This is part of our 10am Sunday service.
+The children start with their parents in the church building, and have their own program in the side chapel during the service.

-On the first Sunday of the month is our family service at St John's!
+On the first Sunday of the month we have a contemporary service at St John's!
 The service is shorter and less formal, with more interaction for the youngsters.

 Our mainly music program is very popular and a great activity with singing and dancing and activities for the kids.
 Please see more information about mainly music here.

 Our commitment to child safety